This Morning (TV programme)

 This Morning is a British daytime magazine programme that is broadcast on ITV.
-It debuted on 3 October, 1988 and is broadcast live every weekday from 10:00am to 12:30pm across the United Kingdom and Republic of Ireland.
-The programme features a variety of news, showbiz, fashion, beauty, lifestyle, home and garden, food, tech, live phone ins, competitions and more.
+It debuted on 3 October 1988 and is broadcast live every weekday from 10:00 am to 12:30 pm across the United Kingdom, and in Ireland by Virgin Media One.
+The programme features a variety of news, showbiz, fashion, health and beauty, lifestyle, home and garden, food, technology, live phone-ins, and competitions.

-The programme is broadcast on ITV1, STV or UTV (depending on ITV region) across the British Islands and on Virgin Media One in the Republic of Ireland.
-Catch up is available on ITVX and STV Player.

 The show was originally presented by husband and wife duo Richard Madeley and Judy Finnigan for more than a decade after its launch.
-It is currently presented by Phillip Schofield and Holly Willoughby from Monday to Thursday, with Alison Hammond and Dermot O'Leary on Fridays.
+It is currently presented by Ben Shephard and Cat Deeley from Monday to Thursday with Dermot O'Leary and Alison Hammond presenting on Fridays.

-The daytime programme has aired on ITV since its inception, making it one of the longest-running daytime programmes on British television.
-It regularly wins at the National Television Awards and the TV Choice Awards.
+The daytime programme has aired on ITV for over 35 years, making it one of the longest-running daytime programmes on British television.
+It won the National Television Award for Best Daytime/Live Magazine Show for 12 years running, from 2011 to 2022.